Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: RQ2: Abstractive Summarization via Summarization Programs

 \section{RQ2: Abstractive Summarization via Summarization Programs}

 Given that we have proposed \search{} for identifying SPs for human summaries, we now want to leverage the algorithm to generate training data for building SP generation models, as part of RQ2.
-In particular, we use \search{} to identify Summarization Programs for all training samples in the CNN/DailyMail dataset~\citep{hermann2015teaching}.\footnote{Please refer to Appendix \ref{sec:tree_analysis} for an analysis of the SPs in our training corpus.} Our second research question now asks whether these identified SPs can be used as supervision for developing abstractive summarization models via the generation of Summarization Programs (see the right part of Fig.~\ref{fig:pipeline_fig}).
-For generating a Summarization Program, we define a supervised learning problem $f : \mathcal{D} \rightarrow \mathcal{P}$ that takes a document $\mathcal{D}$ as input and generates a Summarization Program $\mathcal{P}$.
-The challenges involved in developing such a model are (1) extracting a subset of relevant document sentences, (2) learning meaningful compositions of the sentences through the appropriate modules.
+In particular, we use \search{} to identify Summarization Programs for all training samples in the CNN/DailyMail dataset~\citep{hermann2015teaching}.
+Our second research question now asks whether these identified SPs can be used as supervision for developing abstractive summarization models via the generation of SPs (see the right part of Fig.~\ref{fig:pipeline_fig}).
+Hence, we define a supervised learning problem $f : \mathcal{D} \rightarrow \mathcal{P}$ that generates a Summarization Program $\mathcal{P}$ from document $\mathcal{D}$.